Dronecode/utm-adapter/examples/traffic_information/README.md

 ## Traffic Information client and server

-A simple implementation of the traffic information server that uses QUIC and Mavlink messages.
+A simple implementation of the traffic information server that uses QUIC and Mavlink messages to share and read traffic information.
+The server can be used with your UTM implementation to enable compliance with the UTM adapter.
+QGCS can read and parse .

 Client: `python3 client.py --ca-certs certs/pycacert.pem --port 8053`